NaumanHSA/Android-Face-Recognition-MTCNN-FaceNet/README.md

 # MobileFaceNet-Android
-This project includes three models.
+This project includes two models.

 MTCNN(pnet.tflite, rnet.tflite, onet.tflite), input: one Bitmap, output: Box.
 Use this model to detect faces from an image.

-FaceAntiSpoofing(FaceAntiSpoofing.tflite), input: one Bitmap, output: float score.
-Use this model to determine whether the image is an attack.

 MobileFaceNet(MobileFaceNet.tflite), input: two Bitmaps, output: float score.
 Use this model to judge whether two face images are one person.

 iOS platform implementation: https://github.com/syaringan357/iOS-MobileFaceNet-MTCNN-FaceAntiSpoofing